PodPast.ai vs NotebookLM: One Podcast Vault vs 50-Source Notebooks

 Frequently asked questions

-NotebookLM notebooks persist between sessions, but the 50-source limit means you need to curate what goes in each one.
-PodPast.ai maintains one persistent vault for your entire podcast library — every episode from every feed you have added, indexed and searchable forever.
-You never have to decide which episodes to include in which bucket.
+- NotebookLM notebooks persist between sessions, but the 50-source cap means you must curate what goes in each one and juggle several notebooks as your library grows.
+PodPast.ai maintains one persistent vault for every podcast you follow — every episode indexed and searchable in a single query.
+You never have to decide which episodes go in which bucket.

-PodPast.ai is purpose-built for this.
-You can add every interview series as a separate RSS feed, and PodPast will index all of them into one searchable vault.
-A single query surfaces semantically relevant excerpts from across all feeds simultaneously.
-NotebookLM's 50-source cap would force you to split your sources across multiple notebooks, breaking cross-corpus search.
+- PodPast.ai is purpose-built for this.
+Add each interview series as a podcast feed and PodPast indexes all of them into one searchable vault — a single query surfaces semantically relevant excerpts from across every feed at once.
+NotebookLM's 50-source-per-notebook cap forces you to split sources across multiple notebooks, breaking cross-corpus search.

 Free tier — paste your first RSS feed and search it in minutes.